DanWahlin/CodeWithDanDockerServices/README.md

 to "localhost" being used as the server name in .docker/config/nginx.development.conf (that works for Docker CE - the latest version - but not for Docker Toolbox).
 Comment out the existing "server_name" property and uncomment the one mentioned for Docker Toolbox in the .docker/config/nginx.development.conf file.

-#### To run in Kubernetes with Docker Desktop on Mac
+#### To run in Kubernetes with Docker Desktop

-1. Enable Kubernetes in Docker Desktop (Mac).
+1. Enable Kubernetes in Docker Desktop.

       Note: `You MUST have Docker Desktop` for this particular demo to work.

 1. Do a `production` Docker Compose build (see `docker-compose.yml` for instructions on doing the build) to create the local images
+1. Create the following folder structure on your machine to support the local storage persistent volume and storage class:

+      Mac/Linux: `/tmp/data/db`
+      Windows:   `c:/temp/data/db`

 1. Open a command-prompt at the root of the project
 1. Run `kubectl create -f .k8s` to create the Kubernetes Services, Deployments, Pods, etc.
 1. Once the deployments are applied several pods will be created.
 1. Open the browser and go to http://localhost.
+Read note below.

+NOTE: You'll need to wait since it'll take a little bit for the DB to start up since the app has to copy its files to the local storage volume, initialize the DB, and seed the database.
+Wait around 45 - 60 seconds and then hit refresh a few times.
+Once everything is loaded and ready you should see data in the app.

 This demo includes a LoadBalancer service for nginx which is why you can hit http://localhost.
 To expose a specific port for localhost for the nginx Pod, get the name of the `nginx` pod by running